1. You like your doctor

 4. Your doctor will be banished from his community

 Once again, this statement is not true.
 The doctor will continue to practice medicine (even if they lose the malpractice suit against them, and are required to pay the injured victim money).
 The doctor will not lose their license, and in all probability, the award will not be reported in the local papers, and most of his patients won’t even know of the lawsuit or the award.

 5. Your doctor will shut his medical practice

-In very extreme cases where the physician is a threat to the health and well-being of his patients, the New York State Department of Health can and will shut down the doctor’s practice and revoke his license to practice.
+In very extreme cases where the physician is a threat to the health and well-being of his patients, the Texas State Department of Health can and will shut down the doctor’s practice and revoke his license to practice.

 But, in the majority of cases, this does not happen, and the doctor continues on with his practice and his life.

 6. Your doctor may lose his license

 Not true.
 A civil lawsuit in Texas has no effect on whether a doctor does or does not lose his license to practice medicine.
 In order for a doctor to lose his license, the Texas State Department of Health investigates a complaint of wrongdoing.
 After extensive investigation and after a hearing where the physician gets to explain what happened and why, the Department of Health reaches their own conclusions about whether treatment was rendered in accordance with good medical care or whether there were deficiencies.